covcom/300CEM/Week_03_XML_and_Gradle/README.md

 * We define a new style called 'CodeFont', that inherits everything from Android system style TextAppearance.Small.
 This inheritance is the same as in CSS.

     > Unfortunately Google didn't document Android styles very well.
-This has now become a trial-and-error micacle.
+This has now become a trial-and-error miracle.
 You can have a look at the source codes [here](https://android.googlesource.com/platform/frameworks/base/+/refs/heads/master/core/res/res/values/styles.xml) if you want to know more.

 * System style TextAppearance.Small also inherits from another system style called TextAppearance.
 The full stop '.' indicates this inheritance.
 But you cannot inherit system style this way.
 You can only inherit your own styles using this notation, as you'll see later.
 * 'item' tags define the attributes that we want to override from the parent style.
 In our case, we override textColor and typeface etc.